fakela/merkle-proof-tutorial/README.md

 ];
 ```

-- For security and privacy, hash the email addresses:
+- For security and privacy reasons, hash the email addresses:

 ```javascript
 const hashedAddresses = emailAddresses.map(email => Buffer.from(sha256(email), 'hex'));